KRAKEN

 Turnkey Ultrafast Microscope

-The KRAKEN microscope acquires rapid hyperspectral, hypertemporal, and volumetric images.
+The KRAKEN™ microscope acquires rapid hyperspectral, hypertemporal, and volumetric images.
 The KRAKEN is turnkey – a few keystrokes and everything is up and running.
 The KRAKEN features full automation of your measurements: Whether tuning wavelengths, decay time delays, focus depth – or all of them together – just set the parameters, push start, and measure up to 3D images with ultrafast timing resolution.
 The KRAKEN is fast: get optimized ultrafast images in seconds.
 Hyperspectral, hypertemporal, or volumetric images in mere minutes.
 Full transient absorption images in less than an hour.

 Hypertemporal Imaging

 With ultrafast temporal resolution, KRAKEN is able to measure ultrafast decay time maps.
 Compared to conventional ultrafast spectrometers, KRAKEN offers full images with transient absorption spectra measured at every pixel!
+These ultrafast decay maps provide insights into the inhomogeneity of material lifetimes and ultrafast dynamics.

 Using KRAKEN users can also enhance contrast in an image using the ultrafast decay time.
 This is analogous to fluorescence/photoluminescence lifetime imaging microscopy (FLIM/PLIM), except KRAKEN is also sensitive to sub-picosecond timescales.

 An example application: defects in many bulk semiconductors will trap electrons or excitons.
 Hypertemporal imaging distinguishes material regions based on the decay time of an excitation in the material.
 Long-lived trapped states isolated to defect sites offer KRAKEN users the ability to measure background-free signatures of defects.
-An example defect in silicon carbide is shown above, labelled “Defect lifetimes in compound semiconductors.”

 Volumetric Imaging